writethedocs/www/docs/conf/atlantic/2023/news/thank-you-recap.rst

 Write the Docs Slack
 --------------------

-Our Slack network has really grown more this last year.
-Our #general Slack channel has been extra busy in the days and weeks leading up to the conference, and we hope that y’all continue the conversations throughout the year.
+Our Slack network keeps on growing.
+Our #general channel in particular has been extra busy in the days and weeks leading up to the conference, and we hope that y’all continue the conversations throughout the year.
 If you haven’t joined, now is the time!
 Check out the `Write the Docs Slack`_.

 .. _Write the Docs Slack: http://www.writethedocs.org/slack/